 Our Sixth Form Curriculum

-In consultation with a number of universities we believe that this offer is better for students than studying four A Levels.
-All A Levels have now been reformed with greater complexity and amount of work to cover.
+In consultation with a number of universities, we believe that this offer is better for students than studying four A Levels.
+A Levels have now been reformed with a greater complexity and amount of work to cover.
 We believe that maximising a student’s potential to gain top grades in three subjects is better than four mediocre grades.
 All universities make offers based on three, not four subjects, and many prefer to see the EPQ rather than a fourth A Level.

 Below are the subjects currently on offer in our Sixth Form curriculum: